tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 If you want you can also revert to the scanned version of the level you cleaned up by using the Level Settings dialog (see  :ref:`Editing Level Settings <editing_level_settings>`  ).

-.. note:: If you want to create a new TLV level from an already cleaned up level you can selet it and run the cleanup again.
+.. note:: If you want to create a new TLV level from an already cleaned up level you can select it and run the cleanup again.
 A questions pop up will appear and giving you the possibility to set a different name for the new TLV level by adding a suffix.

 .. tip:: **To process the selection according to the chosen settings:**